 What is Moebius Syndrome?

-Moebius syndrome is a rare genetic disorder that is often present at birth.
-It most prominently affects the 6th and 7th cranial nerve which results in difficulty making lateral eye movements.
+Facial Paralysis can be devastating for people of any age, but especially for young children.
+Moebius Syndrome is a rare, congenital neurological disorder that presents a variety of complications and visible symptoms.
+Because the condition is caused by the underdevelopment or absence of the 6th and 7th cranial nerves, the main sign of Moebius Syndrome is the inability to control facial expressions and eye movement.
 Patients with Moebius syndrome typically have trouble smiling, frowning, sucking, grimacing, and blinking their eyes.
-Additionally, Moebius syndrome can affect other cranial nerves that can cause skeletal, respiratory, and speech problems.
+Additionally, this syndrome can affect other cranial nerves that can cause skeletal, respiratory and speech problems.

-The most prominent symptom of Moebius syndrome is facial paralysis.
+The most prominent symptom is facial paralysis.
 Unfortunately, children with Moebius syndrome can’t make standard facial expressions.
 They are unable to smile, frown, and raise their eyebrows.
-Aside from the physical difficulty caused by Moebius Syndrome, facial paralysis often creates extremely challenging psychological challenges as well.
+Aside from the physical difficulty, facial paralysis often creates extremely challenging psychological challenges as well.
 As children born with Moebius syndrome begin to grow up, they realize that their face works differently than those around them.
 Treatment options should be explored before the child enters school to help minimize the psychological ramifications that come along with this disorder.